ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 N0: Cancer was not found in the regional lymph nodes.

-Distant metastasis.
-The "M" in the TNM system indicates whether the cancer has spread to other parts of the body.
+The "M" in the TNM system describes whether the cancer has spread to other parts of the body, called metastasis.

 M0: The disease has not spread to other parts of the body.

-Doctors assign the stage of the cancer by combining the T, N, and M classifications.
+Doctors assign the stage of the cancer by combining the T, N, and M classifications (see above).

 Stage IA: The tumor is 2 cm or smaller in the pancreas.
 It has not spread to lymph nodes or other parts of the body (T1, N0, M0).